ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         padding: 3px;
         position: relative;
         text-decoration: none;
-        left: 40%;
+        left: 385px;
     }

+    .description-text {
+        font-size: 110%
+    }

 </style>

 ## What are Automate Flow Bounties? {docsify-ignore}
-This is sample text and will all be replaces with something that doesn't sound terrible.
-Automate flows allow less technical users to build cool AI workflows with Veritone Engines.
-In an effort to expand our library of pre-made flow templates, we are starting the Automate Flow Bounty Program, where developers can build the flows we need in exchange for money.
-This is sample text and will all be replaces with something that doesn't sound terrible.
+Below you will find a wishlist of Automate flows that we, at Veritone, hope to have 3rd party developers help us build.
+In order to incentivize building these flows, we have placed bounties on them.
+For each flow a developer creates, the specified bounty will be paid out.

 ## How do I Claim a Bounty? {docsify-ignore}
-More sample text.
-Build the flow, have it verified, get paid!
+Claiming a bounty is quite simple!
+1. View the details for the flow you are interested in building.
+2. Fill out the [form](https://forms.gle/tkVjfrtyBDrXyoji7) to claim the flow.
+3. Build the flow according to the specifications
+4. When complete, submit this form to get the flow approved.
+5. Get Paid!

-## How do I Propose a Bounty? {docsify-ignore}
+## How do I Propose a Wishlist Flow? {docsify-ignore}
-Even more sample text.
-Propose a flow, build the flow, have it verified, get paid!

-<a href="https://forms.gle/C6G5oQJiDaqdyWGR7" id="propose-flow-bounty-btn">PROPOSE A FLOW BOUNTY</a>
+If you want to propose a new flow that is neither in our library or wish list, fill out this [form](https://forms.gle/C6G5oQJiDaqdyWGR7).
+A Veritone team member will review it and either approve it or get back to you with feedback on your proposal.
+Once it is approved, you will see it added to the wishlist below!

 <hr>

-## Currently Open Automate Flow Bounties {docsify-ignore}
+## Automate Flow Wishlist {docsify-ignore}
 <br>
 <div style="display: flex">
     <div class="featureColumn">
         <div class="featureBox">
             <div class="featureText">
                 <h3>Compliance Remixer</h3>
-                <div>As a user in the Compliance & Legal team at a Media & Entertainment company, I need to be able to quickly scan each clip within a larger production video to quickly contextualize where the ad appears in the video</div>
+                <div class="description-text">As a user in the Compliance & Legal team at a Media & Entertainment company, I need to be able to quickly scan each clip within a larger production video to quickly contextualize where the ad appears in the video.</div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/compliance-remixer"> DETAILS</a>
         </div>